chingiztob/ferrobus/docs/source/index.rst

 High-performance multimodal routing library for geospatial analysis workflows.
 Built with a Rust core and providing a straightforward Python interface.

-Unlike alternatives such as R5 or OpenTripPlanner, Ferrobus doesn't require Java and installs without external dependencies, making it easier to integrate into existing workflows and use in tightly controlled environments.
+Unlike alternatives such as R5 or OpenTripPlanner, Ferrobus doesn't require Java and installs without external dependencies.

 Core routing functionality is based on RAPTOR (Round-based Public Transit Optimized Router) algorithm developed by Microsoft Research.
 For details, see `Microsoft's research paper <https://www.microsoft.com/en-us/research/wp-content/uploads/2012/01/raptor_alenex.pdf>`_.